City/Town: • Sparta |

 Owned by the County

-Constructed in 1967 in Sparta, Georgia, the 26-bed Hancock County Hospital was built at a cost of approximately $375,000.
-It boasted an emergency room and intensive care units, employing a staff of 150.
+Constructed in 1967 in Sparta, Georgia, the 26-bed Hancock County Hospital (Hancock Memorial Hospital) was built at a cost of approximately $375,000.
+It boasted an emergency room and intensive care unit, employing a staff of 150.
 An expansion in 1971 introduced a new wing and EMT station, increasing the total bed count to 40.

 Later in 1974, Hancock County Hospital shuttered its doors due to insufficient funding and a shortage of professional staff.
 An investigation was launched into John McCown regarding his handling of Federal and county funds, aiming to trace an estimated ten million dollars in missing tax funds.